PetteriMoilanen/Demos/README.md

 ## Links

-There may also be separate repos and demo apps hosted on HF Spaces and other such platforms.
+Separate repos and demo apps hosted on GitHub and other platforms such as HF Spaces.
 Links to them are be in this section.

 - [Football project](https://github.com/PetteriMoilanen/FootieProject) - Exploring English football matches and betting thereon in the Finnish football pool **Vakioveikkaus** (under construction).